VI-Software/vis-launcher-core/README.md

 # VIS-LAUNCHER-CORE

-Librería de programación para VIS Launcher.
-Generalmente para autentificación.
+Library for the VI Software Launcher, a Minecraft launcher that supports multiple Minecraft versions and modpacks.

-### Requisitos
+### Requirements

-* Node.js 18 (minimum)
+* Node.js 20 (minimum)